 Cost-Effective End of Lease Office Make Good & Strip out Options

-At times like these people are always looking to minimise expenses and save on unnecessary costs.
+At times like these people are always looking to minimize expenses and save on unnecessary costs.
 For some companies this could often mean their current lease will be reviewed and moving out of their existing office might be a reality.

 Lots of companies face the challenge of “Making good” or “De-fitting” their current office which is required in most lease agreements.

 Typically, a lease will have and end of lease agreement where the tenant is required to make good the office of any fit-out or tenant works that have been done by the tenant during the tenancy.
 The make good settlement is often settled in one of two ways:

 Option 1 – The tenant pays the landlord an agreed amount of money which passes the responsibly of the office make good back to the owner and you walk away.

 Option 2 – The tenant returns the tenancy back to original condition and makes good the office such as walls, flooring, ceiling etc.

 Option 1 at first glance may seem the simplest and easiest option however as a word of caution this option is often a lot more expensive and normally the benefits are slanted to the landlord rather than the tenant.
 Landlords will often get quotes from contractors (often ones they are very familiar with) at what could be slightly inflated prices and use this pricing to inflate the overall cost of make good meaning you pay a high price in settlement costs and more often than not the landlords don’t actually do the work meaning you have effectively gifted them $1000s of dollars.